fjavaler/ElectronAngularAppTemplate/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+## Update project name reference/s

+In `package.json`, replace any references to `angular-project-template` with the name of the new project.
+In `angular.json` (projects > AngularProjectTemplate > architect > build > options > outputPath) replace reference to `angular-project-template` with the name of the new project.
+In `index.html`, replace title tag's name, `AngularProjectTemplate`, with the name of the new project.

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.